astefan1/phacking_compendium/phackR/inst/shiny-phack/ShinyPHack/mddoc/landingPage.md

 #### Start simulation
 A new simulation will be started when you click the *Start simulation* button on the bottom of the options panel in each tab.
 The progress of the simulation will be displayed in a small progress bar in the bottom right corner of the screen.

+## Resources
+The code for this Shiny app as well as for the simulations can be found on [https://github.com/nicebread/phacking_compendium](https://github.com/nicebread/phacking_compendium).